 Will Mortgage Rates Go Lower In July?

-Predicting the direction of mortgages rates is difficult at best.
+Predicting the direction of mortgage rates is difficult at best.
 July 2020 California mortgage rates will be impacted by various factors.
 With mortgage rates already at all-time lows, it’s unlikely you’ll see a significant move lower in mortgage rates in July.

 As mentioned above; waiting for mortgage rates to push below all-time lows is risky.
 In fact, it’s super risky so the prudent decision is to lock in to avoid the risk of mortgage rates moving higher.